 After completing his first run-through of Rings One, Brad decided to go through the program again with the Level B (intermediate) programming before moving on to Rings Two, our advanced rings training program.

 “I think the most surprising thing about training with the rings is how fun they are.
 It’s not like a typical training program where you’re just trying to crank out a bunch of reps.
 It’s much more playful and movement oriented.
 I’ve stayed with the program for 7 or 8 months and have no intention of stopping.
 Most days I’m psyched to train and get up on the rings.”

-And indeed, Brad stuck with R1 for a full 28 weeks (14 weeks at Level A and 14 weeks at Level B).
-This commitment and consistency with the program led him to great progress and made him able to perform very well on the rings.
+Brad stuck with R1 for a full 28 weeks (14 weeks at Level A and 14 weeks at Level B).
+This commitment and consistency with the program led him to great progress and performance on the rings.

-Mostly, though, Brad’s focused on using his new levels of strength and skill to be there for his kids, not just today or tomorrow, but for the long haul.
+Brad’s accomplishments on the rings are impressive, without question, but he’s focused on using his new levels of strength and skill to be there for his kids, not just today or tomorrow, but for the long haul.

 “I don’t ever want to lose the ability to move in ways that are important to me, whether it’s playing with my kids, climbing with my wife or lifting groceries from the boot of my car.
 When I first discovered GMB on my fitness reboot, I was immediately drawn to the idea that fitness isn’t about being the biggest or the strongest or looking jacked or whatever but rather being able to move your body in ways that are meaningful.

 Training with R1 has been incredibly satisfying in that regard and I started out to get fit, but I keep at it because it’s really fun.”